erdnaxeli/docker-companion/README.md

 matrix:
   homeserver: the url of your homeserver
   access_token: an access token for the bot's account
+  notification_room: the id of a room where to receive updates notification
 users:
   - a list of
   - users allowed